hyperledger/iroha/docs/source/rfc-configuration-overhaul.md

 ...
 ```

 The inconsistency between the `IROHA2` and `IROHA` prefixes can be confusing.
+Of the two, the `IROHA` prefix is preferred, as users are discouraged from using Iroha 1 in any new projects.

 #### Inconsistent Naming of Configuration Parameters